 Test 2 – Bolt Cutters 24″ – these are a bit extreme as they would be difficult for a thief to conceal but a possibility.
 Result – the bolt cutter were slightly less effective than a hacksaw.
 For a straight on attack they mangled and deformed the top plastic surface but in general the steel seemed to stay pretty intact by flexing out of the way of the jaws.
 For the hacksaw this was not the case, you can attack the steel easier, although a slower process.
 I managed to snap a steel band with a lot of violent twisting and force.
 I estimate at least 30 mins of vigorous attacking from several angles.

-Test 3 – Snips – I used the metal snips we had in the shop, not the highest quality, not the lowest.
-Probably under $10 at a tool shop.
-A theif could easily carry and conceal these.
-The bolt on the snips was adjusted for the snip blades to work correctly with a small gap.
-Result – pretty darn useless – I estimate that I would give up using these snips.
-It would take me 45mins of crazy effort at least.
-The biggest issue was the flexing of the metal inside the Hexband construction it made it really slippy for the tool.
+Test 3 – Snips – I used the metal snips we had in the shop, not the highest quality, not the lowest (shown in the middle of the picture above).
+Probably something you would find a tweaker or amateur bike thief person with.
+Definitely under $10 at a tool shop.
+Note: I don’t know if these are the same as LPL uses) A thief could easily carry and conceal these.
+The bolt on the snips was adjusted for the snip blades to work correctly.
+Result – pretty darn useless – The biggest issue was the flexing of the metal inside the Hexband construction it made it really slippy for the tool.

 So there you have it. – Short periods of time are fine.
-With a manual tool you need at least 30mins and a lot of energy to get this one off. for any lockup for longer switch to a U Lock.
+With a manual tool you need at 15mins and a lot of energy to get this one off.
+For any lockup for longer switch to a U Lock.
 The advanced internal construction of the hexband seem to be very critical to its success.
 With six layers of various thickness steel sliding around, kevlar weave and a slippy plastic coating.

 There is no doubt that adding one of these to you bike either wrapped around your saddle bag or using the holder will benefit you.
 The many uses make it a no brainer… car rack lock up, cafe stop, popping into the atm or the mexican restaurant after a long ride.